Torpedo: Modern energy sources

-Propulsion
+Propeller

 The first of Whitehead's torpedoes had a single propeller and needed a large vane to stop it spinning about its longitudinal axis.
 Not long afterward the idea of contra-rotating propellers was introduced, to avoid the need for the vane.
 The three-bladed propeller came in 1893 and the four-bladed one in 1897.
 To minimize noise, today's torpedoes often use pump-jets.

+Supercavitation

 Some torpedoes—like the Russian VA-111 Shkval, Iranian Hoot, and German Unterwasserlaufkörper/ Barracuda—use supercavitation to increase speed to over 200 kn.
-Torpedoes that don't use supercavitation, such as the American Mark 48 and British Spearfish, are limited to under 100 kn, though manufacturers and the military don't always release exact figures.
+Torpedoes that do not use supercavitation, such as the American Mark 48 and British Spearfish, are limited to under 100 kn, though manufacturers and the military do not always release exact figures.

 Guidance

 Torpedoes may be aimed at the target and fired unguided, similarly to a traditional artillery shell, or they may be guided onto the target.
-They may be guided automatically towards the target by some procedure, e.g., sound (homing), or by the operator, typically via commands sent over a signal-carrying cable (wire guidance).
+They may be guided autonomously towards the target by some procedure, such as sound (homing), or by the operator, typically via commands sent over a signal-carrying cable (wire guidance).